nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## Condition ##

-The diagram shows the referencing for the Condition resource.
+The diagram shows the referencing for the Condition Resource.

 <img src="images/explore/condition_referencing.png" style="width: 75%;max-width: 75%;">